 Let’s get back to Kruger.
 The Kruger National Park (and I promise I will just use “Kruger” from here on out) is located on the northeast border of South Africa, connecting with its neighboring state, Mozambique.
 Stretching over 20,000 sq.km Kruger is home to an impressive population of game species, including Africa’s Big Five.

 Guess what I was trying to say is, Kruger is so big and that it’s rather impossible to cover every inch of the park for a visit.
 Lucky for us, animals are roaming freely in Kruger and so no one would expect visitors to drive through the entire park for the game.
 Where to start depends on what kind of accommodation and experience you are looking for.

 There are a few large communities located around Kruger as a pitstop, like Bosbokrand, Acornhoek, Hazyview, Hoedspruit, Komatipoort, Malelane, Marloth Park, Nelspruit, and Phalaborwa.
-There are restaurants, supermarket, and even shopping malls in some of these communities for visitors to re-fill and re-stock (as some tourists may stay in Kruger, which I will talk a little bit about it later.)
+There are restaurants, supermarkets, and even shopping malls in some of these communities for visitors to re-fill and re-stock (as some tourists may stay in Kruger, which I will talk a little bit about it later.)

-There are gates located in the south, central and the north of the park.
-Visit the Kruger website and they have an informative help guide to different regions, game viewing route, and locations of the entrance gates to the park.
+There are gates located in the south, central and north of the park.
+Visit the Kruger website and they have an informative help guide to different regions, game viewing routes, and locations of the entrance gates to the park.
 Here is where I started to locate which areas and viewing routes are the best for my trip.

 Kruger National Park website: http://www.krugerpark.co.za/